-There are several government-sponsored incentives available to owners of designated historic properties in Spokane city and the greater Spokane County.
+Several government-sponsored incentives are available to owners of designated historic properties in Spokane City and greater Spokane County.
 While this list provides information regarding government funding, a list of private sources is available here.

 What it does: Dollar-for-dollar Federal income tax credit equal to 20% of the construction costs for rehabilitating an income-producing building; the credit may be used by the building owner or “sold” to a tax credit investor.